MonoidMusician/blog/sources/selective_applicative.md

 :::

 :::Details
-We can squeeze it all into a single data type for a free arrow (a profunctor) like this.
+We can squeeze it all into a single data type for a free arrow (a strong profunctor and a category) like this, subject to some laws.

 ```haskell
 data ControlFlow f i r where